 While you are reading below advice, please note all weather advise is based on the assumption that you are going somewhere in Europe.
 However, I think a lot of those tips will come handy wherever in the world you are going.

 Snowy weather in Chamrousse in February

 So what do you need to buy before you get to the mountain resort:

-Firstly, invest in good clothes - if you do not have appropriate clothes for the weather and sport (even if it drops to 1C and it may be snowing) you will feel cold and you won't enjoy your time in the mountains.
-I understand that you may not want to invest a lot, but there are some essentials that you must have.
-The most important items to invest in are: gloves, thermal leggings and trousers as they will keep you warm so don't be stingy 😉 Perhaps a good jacket too, to keep you warm.
+Firstly, invest in good clothes, if you do not have appropriate clothes for the weather and sport, even if it drops to 1C and it may be snowing, you will feel cold and you won't enjoy your time in the mountains.
+The most important items to invest in are: gloves, thermal leggings and trousers they will keep you warm so don't be stingy 😉 Perhaps good jacket too to keep you warm.
 As you will be falling on your bum a lot (snowboarding version), you want to have waterproof trousers.
 So better invest in those pieces of clothing.
 My personal favourites and good quality for reasonable price here: Roxy for gloves and jackets, Salomon for gloves or snowboard boots.
 If you do not want to spend too much, just find Decathlon and buy your clothes there for the begining.